Leslla2026/Leslla2026.github.io/hidden_book_abstracts.md

 Swain, M. (2006).
 Verbal protocols: What does it mean for research to use speaking as a data collection tool?
 In M. Chalhoub-Deville, C. A.
 Chapelle, & P. A. Duff (Eds.), Inference and generalizability in applied linguistics: Multiple perspectives (pp. 97–114).
 John Benjamins Publishing Company.

 <a id="aunio"></a>
 ### Lotta Aunio, Helsingin Yliopisto.
 ### _Language learning without literacy?_
 In the Western world, literacy is often regarded as a prerequisite for language learning.
 This is reflected, for example, in efforts to teach illiterate migrants to read in order to facilitate their language learning in a new environment.
 In addition, language teaching frequently assumes that spoken language corresponds closely to written language, resulting in classroom instruction that presents spoken language merely as an oral version of the written form (Dufva, Aro, Suni & Salo, 2011).
 However, in many contexts around the world, learners’ needs center primarily on oral communication skills, and having to overcome the challenges of literacy and written language before being able to communicate can unnecessarily prolong the language learning process.
 At the university level, our main challenge in teaching nonEuropean languages has been students’ limited opportunities to hear and speak these languages outside the classroom.
 As a result, their oral skills have often lagged behind, despite numerous attempts to both encourage and facilitate oral communication during lessons.
 Yet research in language learning shows that Willingness to Communicate is also one of the strongest affective predictors of overall success in language learning (MacIntyre, 2007).
 Since there is considerable evidence –for example from various regions in Africa – that both adults and children acquire new languages orally, and given that children in Western societies also learn their first languages through oral communication before entering school, a new approach to beginnerlevel language instruction has been developed at the University of Helsinki.
 This approach is based on the “strong form” of Communicative Language Teaching (CLT): using the language in order to acquire it (Littlewood, 1981; Thornbury, 2016).
 Although CLT has been part of language pedagogy for decades, it is often applied in only its “weak form”, where communicativeness is viewed solely as a goal of learning rather than as a means.
 In such cases, oral practice typically involves repeating set dialogues or participating in conversation tasks built around grammar points, with a strong emphasis on written language.
 A more radical –yet often overlooked – principle of communicativeness is that language can be learned through use, even without explicit grammar instruction.
 Accordingly, these courses focused exclusively on oral skills and on methods that support learning through listening and speaking alone.
 The aims of the courses – to identify ways of supporting the development of communicative language competence and to equip students for lifelong language learning – were achieved beyond expectations.
 Because the courses concentrated on oral language skills, students’ threshold for speaking decreased after just a couple of lessons, and their Willingness to Communicate emerged naturally.
 When students focused on listening and repeating instead of reading, their pronunciation became much more natural than in more traditional courses, and the pursuit of correct grammatical forms did not impede interaction.
 Even in short courses, students began to develop an intuitive sense of the target language’s grammar through use, reinforcing the communicative notion that literacy or grammatical mastery does not need to precede actual language use.

-References
+### References
 Dufva, H., Aro, M., Suni, M., & Salo, O.-P. (2011).
 Onko kieltä olemassa?
 Teoreettinen kielitiede, soveltava kielitiede ja kielen oppimisen tutkimus.
-[Does language exist?
-Theoretical linguistics, applied linguistics, and second language acquisition research] AFinLA-teema, 3, 22–34. https://journal.fi/afinla/article/view/4454
+Does language exist?
+Theoretical linguistics, applied linguistics, and second language acquisition research, AFinLA-teema, 3, 22–34. https://journal.fi/afinla/article/view/4454

 Littlewood, W. (1981).
 Communicative language teaching: An introduction.
 The New Directions in Language Teaching.
 Cambridge: Cambridge University Press.

 Macintyre, P. D. (2007).
 Willingness to communicate in the second language: Understanding the decision to speak as a volitional process.
 The Modern Language Journal, 91(4), 564–576. https://doi.org/10.1111/j.1540-4781.2007.00623.x

 Thornbury, S. (2016).
 Communicative language teaching in theory and practice.
 In: G. Hall (ed.), The Routledge handbook of English language teaching (s.
 224–237).
 Routledge Handbooks in Applied Linguistics.
 London: Routledge.

 <a id="lüpke"></a>